MugeniAI05/MugeniAI05.github.io/_posts/2024-05-26-fraud-detection-using-ML.md

 # Logistic Regression <a name="logreg-title"></a>

 Logistic Regression was used as a baseline model.
-We applied class weighting to handle imbalance.
+I applied class weighting to handle imbalance.

 ```python
 log_model = LogisticRegression(